wreck-lab/docs/cad/enclosure_phat2.md

 * [Noctua NF-A4x20 5V](https://noctua.at/en/products/fan/nf-a4x20-5v), 40x40x20 mm size, 5V power supply, for even greater flow

 # Installation
 Start with the assembled printHAT 2 and Raspberry Pi, and slide it into  the bottom part of the enclosure.
-The enclosure features internal slots to support the boards with no need for additional stand-off (Fig. ).
+The enclosure features internal slots to support the boards with no need for additional stand-off.
 Use two M3x30 screws and M3 nuts to secure boards and enclosure bottom part together.

 > **ALIGNMENT**